House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 SKILSAW SPT99-11

-One of the most important features of any table saw is its rip capacity.
-Luckily, this SKILSAW has a 30.5-inch rip capacity, plenty of space to rip a full sheet of plywood in half.
+SKILSAW is known for making great power saws, so it shouldn’t be surprising to find their SPT99-11 Heavy Duty Table Saw topping our list.
+One of the most critical features of any table saw is its rip capacity.
+Luckily, the SKILSAW has a 30.5-inch rip capacity, which is plenty of space to rip a full sheet of plywood in half.
 Even better, a support arm on the left side makes it much easier to work with large sheets when you don’t have a second pair of hands available.

 Pros